zuozhenggh/learning-library/solutions-library/ebs-move-improve/deploy/deploy.md

     i.
 Add an ssh key

         i.
-Use an exisiting or generate a new ssh key.
+Use an existing or generate a new ssh key.

       For more information on ssh keys, visit: [Generating an SSH Key Pair](https://www.oracle.com/webfolder/technetwork/tutorials/obe/cloud/compute-iaas/generating_ssh_key/generate_ssh_key.html)